bravo-2018/Assessments/Week-3.md

  //Your Answer

  I'm not sure what yarn add does.
 I know that we use yarn instead of npm for react and that we use yarn start to start our react apps.
 I think yarn is a package manager for  pre coded packages so we can use these in our apps?

+ There are three files or folders that will be changed package.json yarn.lock node modules folder - never gets added to git

+ yarn - goes through all the node modules and adds packages that you need.

+ don't do a global yarn install with react apps that you want others to run on their computer.

  //Googled Answer